Jack-42/Computational-Redistricting/README.md

 ```

 ## TODO:
-* Algorithm for ham sandwich and weighted ham sandwich cuts
+* Debug issues with iterative ham sandwich
+* Sampling points from (maybe weighted?)
+Voronoi diagrams
+* (Optional) Switch code from using sympy to shapely - sympy is very slow